 Act reference: FA(Admin)Act section 35A Entitlement to FTB advance, section 34 Form of request, section 35B Regular FTB advances, section 35D Maximum amount of FTB advance payable

 An FTB advance request can be made in person, via telephone, in writing or online.
-When a request is made The FAO makes a determination as to whether to grant the request using the criteria in the section above.
-The FAO may seek to obtain additional documentation from an individual in order to determine the request.
+When a request is made Centrelink makes a determination as to whether to grant the request using the criteria in the section above.
+Centrelink may seek to obtain additional documentation from an individual in order to determine the request.

 An individual may withdraw or vary a request for an FTB advance if the advance has not yet been determined.